The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Multivariate extensions of the MD model

-$\mathbf{C}$ must be chosen so as to grant a unique strong solution to the SDE (\ref{edsMVMD}).
-In particular, $\mathbf{C}$ is assumed to satisfy, for a suitable positive constant $K$, the generalized linear growth conditions
+${C}$ must be chosen so as to grant a unique strong solution to the SDE (\ref{edsMVMD}).
+In particular, ${C}$ is assumed to lead to a locally Lipschitz $a(t,\underline{x})$ and to satisfy, for a suitable positive constant $K$, the generalized linear growth conditions

 The symbol $\| \|$ denotes here vector and matrix norms.

 Consider an $n$ dimensional stochastic process $\underline{X}^{(k)}$ whose generic $i$ th component follows the dynamics

 with $\overline{\sigma}_i^{(k)}(t,\underline{X}^{(k)})$ an $1\times n$ matrix satisfying particular conditions ensuring that the resulting SDE giving the dynamic of $\underline{X}^{(k)}$ has a unique strong solution.